Nictiz/Nictiz-tooling-R4-QA/README.md

 ### Terminology checking

 Terminology checking is one of the most complex topics of profile validation.
 One has to deal with national versions of code systems -- the Dutch edition of SNOMED in particular for our use case and with poor behaviour regarding display values.
-This tool includes the option to inspect use the default terminology server, the Nationale Terminologieserver (with the default terminology server as fallback) or to disable terminology checking altogether.
-There's is also a built-in tool to inspect all traffic with the terminology server.

 By default terminology checking it is opiniated about several of options:
 * The Dutch version of SNOMED is used, and both Dutch and English are allowed for display values.